3 Days in Colorado This Spring at Steamboat

 When your day on the slopes is complete, soak your tired muscles in one of Steamboat’s two hot springs—the Old Town Hot Springs or the Strawberry Park Hot Springs.
 Both feature natural, thermal hot springs and are the perfect way to relax after a long day of skiing.
 The Old Town Hot Springs features several soaking pools, ranging from 100-104° and slides, and a climbing wall for family entertainment.

-To get to the Strawberry Park Hot Springs, you will need a 4WD vehicle with snow tires/chains, or we recommend taking Sweet Pea Tours, who will take care of the driving.
+To get to the Strawberry Park Hot Springs, you will need an advanced reservation, as well as a 4WD vehicle or snow tires/chains.
+We also recommend taking Sweet Pea Tours, who will take care of the driving.
 Relax in one of the many soaking pools and enjoy the remote mountain surroundings.
-If you have time, try out their watsu massages for the ultimate relaxation.
+If you have time, book one of their watsu massages for the ultimate relaxation.

 Then it is time to hit the hay and get ready for your next adventure-packed day in Steamboat!